 Don’t leave it too late to extend your travel insurance policy

 Travel insurance should always be taken out for the entire time that you intend to be away from the UK.
-If a claim arises, then you may be required to provide evidence to corroborate the end date you’ve chosen, this could be a return flight ticket, a visa expiry date or evidence of a University placement when you get back to the UK.
+If a claim arises, then you may be required to provide evidence to corroborate the end date you’ve chosen, this could be a return flight ticket, a contract of employment commencement date or evidence of a University placement when you get back to the UK.
 If your plans change, and you get the chance to stay away for longer, then you must get in touch with your travel insurer to see if they can offer an extension.
 This may depend on a number of things, such as: Will you be travelling for less than the maximum trip duration? and Can you prove that you intend to be back in the UK at the end of your extension?